didiermun/video_timestamps/README.md

 # Usage

+# First time?

+Run the following commands:

+- `python3 -m venv venv`
+- `source venv/bin/activate`
+- `pip install moviepy`
+- `pip install ffmpeg`
+- `pip install ffmpeg-python`
+- `brew install imagemagick`
+- `pip install .`

 ## Copying file path

-- Click-hold the Option key.
+If you can't see file path of your current location at the bottom of Finder, click Cmd-Option-P

+- Click on file you wish to copy path of
-- Right-click the folder name at the bottom, and choose Copy {folder_name} as Pathname
+- Right click on the file name in the filepath at the bottom of your Finder, and choose "Copy {filename} as Pathname"

+You've got your file path!!

 ## Steps

-- Go to the folder of this project and copy its file path into the terminal
+- Open terminal
+- Type `add-timestamp`
-- Go to the folder where the video you wish to timestamp is located, and copy its file path
+- Navigate to the video you wish to timestamp and copy it.

-## Run command

-`source venv/bin/activate`

-- Move back to the folder where this file is saved and copy its file path too
+- Type space followed by the name you wish your timestamped file to have in quotes("")
+- Paste the path into the terminal
+- Press enter

+After the program executes, your video should be in the directory of this project in the videos folder.